Reiko

 In accordance with the precautionary approach contained in Principle 15 of the Rio Declaration on Environment and Development, the objective of this Protocol is to contribute to ensuring an adequate level of protection in the field of safe transfer, handling and use of living modified organisms resulting from modern biotechnology that may have adverse effects on the conservation and sustainable use of biological diversity, taking into account risks to human health, and specifically focusing on transboundary movements.

-The precautionary principle is detailed in Article 191 of the Treaty on the Functioning of the European Union.
-The European Commission note that:
+The precautionary principle is detailed in Article 191 of the Treaty on the Functioning of the European Union, page C 202/132 where it is mentioned once.

 Where action is deemed necessary, measures based on the precautionary principle should be, inter alia: